Effective treatment for Post Traumatic Stress Disorder (PTSD)

 You’re driving down the road and suddenly you’re flooded with awful memories, flashbacks, anxiety and guilt, which you try your hardest to push away.
 In the supermarket, a sound or a smell triggers a panic attack and you run out of the store without your shopping.

 You find you are drinking too much to try to drown out the memories.
 You’re arguing with your partner, your family, your boss.
 You feel like you are going crazy and you know you cannot go on like this.

 If any of this sounds familiar, we can help you.
 Call us now on

 We know it can be daunting to approach a therapist and ask for help.
 We won’t judge you and there is no need to be embarrassed.
 We will help you to feel safe again.

 At Stepping Stones, we provide a specialist therapy for PTSD, called Rewind Therapy.
-It works quickly and effectively to reprocess traumatic memories so that you will be in control of them, and they will no longer be in control of you.
+Because it works quickly and effectively to reprocess traumatic memories, you will be in control of them, and they will no longer be in control of you.